azeemba/github-webhook-aws-lambda-to-S3/README.md

 ## Caveats

-- Each build reuploads everything to S3, even if the objects are already uploaded.
-- Each build deletes things from S3 that are no longer in the `public` folder of the repo.
+- Each build looks at the commits in the webhook and only uploads files that are modified or added and deletes files that were removed in those commits.
 - GitHub webhooks timeout after 10 seconds so its possible that GitHub will report a timeout but the build will still continue and succeed.